 In March 2020 in response to the government’s “stay at home” message, we encouraged those staff able to work from home to do so where possible in order to reduce footfall to the site to reduce the risk of Covid-19.
-Our position on this is unlikely to change before March 2021.
+Our position on this is unlikely to change for the foreseeable future.
 This means that remote working, including from home, and virtual working on-site will be the case for the foreseeable future.

 It is through the compassion, skill and dedication of CUH staff that we have been able to continue to deliver excellent care for patients in this challenging time.
 Part of that has been thanks to the flexibility of staff in embracing home working and continuing to provide services remotely to support those whose roles require them to be on site.

 CUH intends to build upon the remote/home working changes that have emerged so far through the Covid-19 pandemic.
 We also want to embrace the changes in working practices for the future to modernise our approach and to offer additional flexibility and choices where we can.

 - We encourage managers and teams to collaboratively discuss new ways of working, and to think innovatively about the challenges and constraints we continue to face, (social distancing guidelines, office space, and IT resources).

 - Managers, with their teams, are asked to continue to review what needs to be undertaken in the workplace, what can be completed remotely, as well as how they can continue to support services that remain on site where working remotely is not an option.